EinKeks/ws-client-examples/README.md

+# This version of API is deprecated.
+Use, please, v2 in master branch

+This version is still working, but it will be closed in september/october.
+Please, move to v2.

 # Livecoin public websocket API

 Current BETA version of Livecoin websocket API supports four types of channels: ticker, orderbook (grouped by price), orderbook raw, trades and candles.